 Two contrasting movements from JS Bach Six Cello Suites or JS Bach Partitas and Sonatas; one movement from a standard viola concerto (such as - Hoffmeister, Stamitz, Bartok, Walton, Hindemith) OR one movement from a standard viola sonata (such as - Brahms, Clarke, Schubert or Shostakovich).
 Optional: 1-3 orchestral excerpts of your choice.

 Three pieces of different styles.
 One piece may be a caprice or etude.

-Applicants must perform two songs from memory: One art song in English, and one aria or art song in a language other than English.
+The pre-screen should include two songs from memory: One art song in English, and one aria or art song in a language other than English.